 Remember, it was Russia, Russia, Russia.

-And how how do they go home in the evening and actually think that what they're doing makes any sense?
+And how do they go home in the evening and actually think that what they're doing makes any sense?

-Well, I'll tell you one thing with all the media chatter, all the deep state, all the democrats against the president and weak Republicans, they really are hurting the American people that did vote for a positive change in the country.
+With all the media chatter, all the deep state, all the Democrats against the president and weak Republicans, they really are hurting the American people that did vote for a positive change in the country.

 Do you believe that?

-Uh as you know, uh one one of the most interesting reporters has who who has uh covered Western Pennsylvania for years and years, uh now working uh in New York is Selena Zito, and she wrote a great article the other day about going back to this one town, and the people there are more pro-Trump than they were during the campaign.
+As you know, one of the most interesting reporters who has covered Western Pennsylvania for years and years, now working in New York, is Selena Zito.

 And then their view of it is that all this noise is the opposition to the change that they want.

-So it's it's not that it weakens their grip with with with Trump, it's actually reinforced their belief that he must be doing the right thing because look how mad all these people are.
+It's actually reinforced their belief that he must be doing the right thing because look how mad all these people are.

 Yeah, well said.

-And uh I only got a little smidgen, a little taste of what your life is kind of like when you're not working.
+And I only got a little smidgen, a little taste of what your life is kind of like when you're not working.

-Well, it it it can be good.
+Well, it can be good.

 Oh, it can be great.